tflpd/Selective-Overhead-Mirroring-System/readme.txt

 A Selective Overhead Mirroring System that is making use a set of client-apps MirrorInitiator to communicate with the help of a
 MirrorServer with one or more ContentServers in order to acquire one ore more files from those.
-There have been used threads for multiple parallel connections through sockets and mutexes in order to keep everything concurrent.
-For an explanatory figure see Project3-S17-
+There have been used threads for multiple parallel connections through sockets and mutexes in order to keep everything concurrent and TCP protocol for the communication.
+For an explanatory figure see Project3-S17-K24.pdf.
-K24.pdf.
 This is pretty much actually an implementation of a p2p app in C.

 SysPro - Assignment 3
 Thanasis Filippidis - 1115201400215 - sdi1400215